timescale/docs/_partials/_migrate_live_setup_environment_target_config.md

 1. **Disable connection pooling**

    By default, Timescale Cloud services are created without connection pools.
-If you have added connection pools to your target service:

-   1. In [Timescale Console][tsc-portal], select the service you are migrating your data to.
-   1. Select `Operations`, then `Connection pooling`.
-   1. Remove any connection pools.
+Ensure that connection pooling is disabled for your source database.

 1. **Setup the connections for migration**